ndlanier/react-resume-template/README.md

 - Dockerized
 - Added healthcheck.html for load balancers
 - Modified work descriptions to be arrays that are rendered as a list
-- Removed html call for protfolio (references still exist)
+- Removed portfolio call in app.js (references still exist)
 - A couple of CSS edits
 - Changed images